redbear/Duo/docs/programming_reference.md

 ##### <span id="settimer">`setTimer()`</span>

-Set a BTStack timer's expiration time.
+Set the timeout of a timer that is running under BTStack.
+It takes two parameters: `btstack_timer_source_t` variable and the timeout value in milliseconds.

 ```
-// Create a BTStack timer
+// Create an one-shot BTStack timer
 btstack_timer_source_t bt_timer;

-// Set the timer's expiration time to 10s
+// Set the timeout to 10s
 ble.setTimer(&bt_timer, 10000);
 ```

 ##### <span id="settimerhandler">`setTimerHandler()`</span>

-Set the callback function when a BTStack timer expires.
+Set the callback function called when the BTStack timer fired.
+The callback function takes one parameter `btstack_timer_source_t` showing which timer calls the function.

 ```
 // Create a BTStack timer
 btstack_timer_source_t bt_timer;

-// Callback function when the BTStack timer expired
+// BTStack timer callback function
 void btTimerCB(btstack_timer_source_t *ts) {

 }

-// Set the callback function when the timer expires.
+// Set the callback function for the timer
 ble.setTimerHandler(&bt_timer, btTimerCB);
 ```

-You can also set the timer handler directly:
+You can also set the callback function directly:

 ```
 bt_timer.process = btTimerCB;